aswna/Environment/README.md

 1. Delete the relevant line from the <code>.gitmodules</code> file.
 2. Delete the relevant section from <code>.git/config</code>.
 3. Run <code>git rm --cached &lt;path_to_submodule&gt;</code> (no trailing slash).
-4. Commit the "superproject".
+4. Delete the now untracked submodule directory.
-5. Delete the now untracked submodule files.
+5. Commit the "superproject" (modified <code>.gitmodules</code> file and deleted submodule directory).
 6. Remove the submodule cache from <code>.git/modules/</code>.
 Example:
-   <code>.git/modules/.vim/bundle/vim-cccs</code>.
+   <code>rm -rf .git/modules/.vim/bundle/vim-cccs</code>.
 Otherwise, it does not seem possible to add a
    different submodule with the same name, to the same place.

 For more details see the [Git submodule tutorial][11].